blaiszik/awesome-matchem-datasets/README.md

 ## Acknowledgements

+The primary effort of Ben Blaiszik on this project was performed under financial assistance award 70NANB24H049 / MML24-1001 from the National Institute of Standards and Technology (NIST).

 Thanks to the open data and research communities including:
 - Meta AI FAIR
 - The Materials Data Facility / Foundry-ML